 - 1 teaspoon of garlic powder or 1 clove fresh garlic, minced

 - 1/2 tsp freshly ground pepper

 - Olive oil for frying

-- 2 pomegranates, reserve 2 tablespoons of seed and the rest make into juice (about 100 ml)
+- Seeds of 2 pomegranates, reserve 2 tablespoons of seeds and the rest make into juice (about 100 ml)

 - 1 bay leaf